Testing Indexability and Computing Whittle and Gittins Index in Subcubic Time: Introduction

-For restless bandits with discount $\beta\in(0,1)$, the most efficient numerical algorithm to compute Whittle index was recently presented in \citep{nino2020fast}.
+The most efficient numerical algorithm to compute Whittle index is recently presented in \citep{nino2020fast}.
 This algorithm, called \emph{fast-pivoting} algorithm, performs $(2/3)n^3+O(n^2)$ arithmetic operations\footnote{multiplications and additions of real numbers, regardless of their values} if the initialization phase is excluded from the count.
 This is done by using the parametric simplex method and exploiting the special structure of this linear system to reduce the complexity of simplex pivoting steps.
-This fast-pivoting algorithm is an efficient implementation of adaptive-greedy algorithm \citep{nino2007dynamic} which outputs Whittle index if and only if the arm satisfies a technical condition called partial conservation law (PCL), which is more restrictive than just being indexable.
-So, it is not applicable for all indexable restless bandits.
+This fast-pivoting algorithm is an efficient implementation of adaptive-greedy algorithm \citep{nino2007dynamic}.
 Based on a geometric interpretation of Whittle index, the authors in \citep{akbarzadeh2020conditions} propose a refinement of the adaptive-greedy algorithm of \citep{nino2007dynamic} to compute Whittle indices of all indexable restless bandits.
 For a $n$-state arm, the refined algorithm achieves a $O(n^3)$ complexity by using the Sherman-Morrison formula.
 The authors also propose a few checkable conditions to test indexability.
 However, those conditions are not necessary for indexability, which means that if an arm does not verify the conditions, we cannot conclude that the arm is non-indexable and an algorithm to check indexability is still needed.
 Also, no detailed description is given for adapting those conditions and their algorithm to restless bandit without discount.
 A thorough comparison between our algorithm and \citep{akbarzadeh2020conditions,nino2020fast} is given in Appendix~\ref{apx:comparison}.
-While computing the Whittle indices of a known arm's model is still a challenge, there is interesting work in trying to learn Whittle index when only the arm's simulator is given and the arm's model is unknown.
-For instance, \citep{gibson2021novel, avrachenkov2022whittle, fu2019towards} use Q-learning algorithm to estimate Whittle index as time evolves in finite-state restless bandits.
-Moreover, the work of \citep{nakhleh2021neurwin} uses deep reinforcement learning framework to estimate the Whittle indices of the arms with large state space or convoluted transition kernel, assuming a notion of strong indexability.
+For continuous-time $n$-state restless bandits, the work of \citep{ayesta2021computation} proposes an algorithm to check indexability and compute Whittle index with a complexity exponential in the number of states $n$ of each arm.
+According to Remark 4.1 of that paper, this complexity can be reduced to $O(n^5)$ if the restless bandit is known to be indexable and threshold-based policies are optimal.
+It is stated that their approach is not applicable for discounted restless bandits.